peterhinch/micropython_remote/README.md

 averaging.
 The eBay one worked, but I recommend the Seeed one which produced better diagnostic information without having to place the remote centimetres from the receiver.

+# 7. File format

+In response to requests I have provided `example_file` as an instance of the file format in use.
+It is a JSON encoded `dict`.
+The key is a string defining the button name.
+The example has keys "on" and "off".
+The value is a list of times in μs.
+The first is a transmitter ON time, followed by an OFF time, continuing to the end of the list.